clinicedc/edc-visit-tracking/README.md

             consent_model = 'myapp.subjectconsent'  # for RequiresConsentModelMixin

-If the subject does not require ICF, such as an infant, just don't include the `RequiresConsentModelMixin`:
+If the subject does not require ICF, such as an infant, don't include the `RequiresConsentModelMixin`:

     class InfantVisit(VisitModelMixin, OffstudyMixin, CreatesMetadataModelMixin, BaseUuidModel):

         class Meta(VisitModelMixin.Meta):
             pass

-In both cases a `OneToOneField` attr to `edc_example.Appointment` is added through the `VisitModelMixin` mixin, so `edc_example.Appointment` must exist.
+In both cases a `OneToOneField` attribute to `edc_appointment.Appointment` is added through the `VisitModelMixin` model mixin.

 ### Declaring a CRF